danielBingham/communities/documentation/releases/13-full-regression.md

 ## Posting

-- [ ] As User1, make a post with just text.
+- [x] As User1, make a post with just text.
+    - [x] As User1, view the post you just made.
+As User2, open the post in a different browser window and like it.
+As User1, without refreshing, edit the post and save the edit.
+Confirm User2's like shows on post.
-- [ ] As User1, make a post with just an image.
+- [x] As User1, make a post with just an image.
+    - [x] As User1, make a post and add an image.
+Remove the image, re-add and post.
+- [x] As User1, make a post with just a link.
-- [ ] As User1, make a post with just a link.
+    - [x] As User1, make a post with just a link.
+Remove the link, re-add a new link and post.
-- [ ] As User1, make a post with text and an image.
+- [x] As User1, make a post with text and an image.
-- [ ] As User1, make a post with text and a link.
+- [x] As User1, make a post with text and a link.

-- [ ] As User1, write a post draft with a link.
+- [x] As User1, write a post draft with a link.
-    - [ ] Navigate away from the home feed and back to feed.
+    - [x] Navigate away from the home feed and back to feed.
 Confirm draft remains.
-    - [ ] Close the Communities browser window.
+    - [x] Close the Communities browser window.
 Reopen and reload.
 Confirm draft remains.
-    - [ ] Log out.
+    - [x] Log out.
 Log back in.
 Confirm draft is gone.

 ## Reactions

-- [ ] As Admin, Like User2's post.
+- [x] As Admin, Like User2's post.
-    - [ ] As Admin, unlike User2's post.
+    - [x] As Admin, unlike User2's post.
-- [ ] As Admin, dislike User2's post.
+- [x] As Admin, dislike User2's post.
-     - [ ] As Admin, remove dislike of User2's post.
+     - [x] As Admin, remove dislike of User2's post.
-- [ ] As Admin, block User2's post.
+- [x] As Admin, block User2's post.
-    - [ ] As Admin, remove block of User2's post.
+    - [x] As Admin, remove block of User2's post.
-- [ ] As User2, react to each of User1's posts.
+- [x] As User2, react to each of User1's posts.

 ## Post Comments

-- [ ] As Admin, comment on User2's post.
+- [x] As Admin, comment on User2's post.
-- [ ] As User2, click on comment notification from Admin's comment.
+- [x] As User2, click on comment notification from Admin's comment.
-- [ ] As User2, comment on each of user1's posts.
+- [x] As User2, comment on each of user1's posts.

 ## Post Subscriptions

-- [ ] As User1, unsubscribe from a post.
+- [x] As User1, unsubscribe from a post.
-    - [ ] As User2, comment on the post User1 unsubscribed from.
+    - [x] As User2, comment on the post User1 unsubscribed from.

 ## Profile Editing

-- [ ] As User2, upload a profile image and submit form.
+- [x] As User2, upload a profile image and submit form.
-- [ ] As User2, remove profile image and submit form.
+- [x] As User2, remove profile image and submit form.
-- [ ] As User2, edit name and bio and submit form.
+- [x] As User2, edit name and bio and submit form.
-- [ ] As User2, edit name and bio and don't submit form.
+- [x] As User2, edit name and bio and don't submit form.
-- [ ] As User2, change email.
+- [x] As User2, change email.
 Confirm email.
-- [ ] As user2, change password.
+- [x] As user2, change password.
 Log out and log back in with new password.

 ## Authentication

-- [ ] As User1, log out.
+- [x] As User1, log out.
-- [ ] As User2, log in.
+- [x] As User2, log in.
-- [ ] While logged out, request password reset for User2.
+- [x] While logged out, request password reset for User2.

 ## Settings